QubesOS/qubes-doc/installing/supported-versions.md

 Qubes OS releases are supported for **six months** after each subsequent major or minor release (see [Version Scheme]).
-The current release and past major releases are always available on the [Downloads] page, while all ISOs, including past minor releases, are available from our [FTP server].
+The current release and past major releases are always available on the [Downloads] page, while all ISOs, including past minor releases, are available from our [download mirrors].

 | Qubes OS Version | Start Date | End Date   | Status                      |
 | ---------------- | ---------- | ---------- | --------------------------- |